Astra

 “Offering bets with conditions that gain me nothing, I see, your highness.”

-However, the prince was also confident.
+However, the prince was confident.
 “That is the most likely way to make you agree, is it not?”
+He saw the slight curl to Astra’s mouth and knew that he was right.

 Having become quite the celebrity overnight, Conrad was a little flustered at this attention.
 The extra pressure was making him nervous, and he confessed as much to Astra during one of their morning training sessions.

-Conrad had stopped his movements to study her face, looking for a sign that she was lying to cheer him up, and found none.
+Conrad stopped his movements to study her face, looking for a sign that she was lying to cheer him up, and found none.
 “Do you really think that?”

 Meanwhile, Liam and Ilia had taken charge of explaining things to Jeorge and Aleron.
 Not wanting to go against Conrad’s wishes, they had kept things simple: Conrad had intervened when he saw the two knights picking on a servant, and the confrontation had boiled down into a fight.
 Nothing more needed to be said; Aleron had only nodded and instructed them to spread the word that the Castle Guard should support Conrad however they could.

-They had half-expected their Captain to be a little upset that they hadn’t reported this to him in advance, but Aleron proved surprisingly understanding.
+They had half-expected the Captain to be upset that they hadn’t reported this to him in advance, but Aleron proved surprisingly understanding.
 He’d only looked gravely at Ilia and Liam, standing in front of his desk with respectful but tentative expressions, and nodded with a soft “you’ve worked hard” before sending them on their way and sending a message to Astra to let her know that he wanted to speak with her after the duel was over.

 She could hardly wait for that conversation.